MichelDeudon/formations/content/en/course/linguistics/a-primer-on-language.md

 weight: 30
 highlight: true
 tags:
-  - Data Visualization
+  - Languages and alphabets
 ---

 On the origins

 <!--more-->

-{{< icon name="clock" pack="fas" >}} 4h30 per week, for 3 weeks
+{{< icon name="clock" pack="fas" >}} 1h20 per week, for 3 weeks

-## A primer on languages and alphabets
+## Written archives, origins and evolutions

-- **Culture**: A primer on languages and alphabets
+{{< youtube aCrmBRL4cJs>}}

-- **Model**: Bag of char (word embed)
+## A simple word model, bag of characters

 - **Theory**: Message passing.
-How to transform and pass some information with minimum loss and memory footprint?
+How to transform and pass some information with minimum loss and efforts?
 Ideas from statistical physics, psychology and other fields.
 No need to be a computer scientist to study computational linguistics.
-- **Tip**: Apply minimum steps.
-Simpler models are better.
+- **Tip**: Simpler models are better.
 Ask the right question.
 Einstein, Feynman
 - **Homework**: Setup your environment (Github, Python) for the course use cases

 ## Quiz